abonaca/descriptor/README.md

 # descriptor
-Helper package to create json scripts for the Dark Energy Camera
+Package that creates observing scripts for the Dark Energy Camera